muugumuugu/coUrses/BSC+programming-and-data-science/english-1/notes.md

 ### how lanhguage works.
 + a product of human mind's tendency to fins and apply patterns.
++ so
-+ so, in younger age , reverse engeineering patterns comes naturally, since no pattern is already fed.
+ in younger age
+ reverse engeineering patterns comes naturally since no pattern is already fed.
 + after 15 years some older patterns have to be ignored which makes learning slightly obstructed in case of languages.
-+ but the primal language does ease one into another language , on the surface it might seem erranous, but communication in the newer language becomes possible thru the older rules too.
++ but the primal language does ease one into another language on the surface it might seem erranous but communication in the newer language becomes possible thru the older rules too.

 + Computation of Language occurs using  ***Univeral Grammar*** and the ***L**anguage **A**quisitiom **D**evice*.
++ As adults
-+ As adults, manipulating the already set vocal cords and articultors also takes extra effort.
+ manipulating the already set vocal cords and articultors also takes extra effort.

 ## Lec 02 - Sounds and Writing Symbols in English